jeromekelleher/ercs/docs/source/index.rst

 and several other articles for details of the Disc model, and see [BKE10]_ and [BEV12]_ for details of the Gaussian model.

+.. autoclass:: ercs.EventClass

 .. autoclass:: ercs.DiscEventClass

 .. autoclass:: ercs.GaussianEventClass

+***********************
+:class:`ercs.Simulator`
+***********************
+.. autoclass:: ercs.Simulator

+    .. attribute:: sample

+        The location of lineages at the beginning of the simulation.
+This must be a non-empty list of two-tuples describing locations within the 2D space defined by the torus.

+        **Default value:** None.

+    .. attribute:: event_classes

+        The event classes to simulate.
+This must be a list of :class:`ercs.EventClass`
+        instances.
+There must be at least one event class specified.

+        **Default value:** None.

+    .. attribute:: torus_diameter

+        The diameter of the torus we are simulating on.
+This defines the size of the space that lineages can move around in.

+        **Default value:** Specified at instantiation time.

+    .. attribute:: num_parents (default=1)

+       The number of parents in each event.
+For a single locus simulation there must be at least one parent and for multi-locus simulations at least two.

+       **Default value:** 1 if the simulation is single locus, otherwise 2.

+    .. attribute:: recombination_probabilities

+       The list of inter-locus recombination probabilities; the length of this list also determines the number of loci for each individual.
+       At an event, the probability of locus ``j`` and ``j + 1`` descending from different parents is ``recombination_probablities[j]``.
+       The number of loci in the simulation is therefore ``len(recombination_probablities) + 1``.

+       **Default value:** The empty list [] (so, we have a single locus simulation by default).

+    .. attribute:: max_time

+       The maximum amount of time (in simulation units) that we simulate.
+If this is set to `0.0` the simulation continues until all loci have coalesced.

+       **Default value:** 0.0

+    .. attribute:: max_lineage_memory

+       The maximum amount of memory used for tracking lineages in MiB (i.e., 2^20 bytes).
+If the number of lineages we are tracking grows so much that we exceed this limit, the simulation aborts and raises an :exc:`_ercs.LibraryError`.
+       This is an only an approximate limit on the total amount of memory used by the simulation.

+       **Default value:** 32 MiB

+    .. attribute:: kdtree_bucket_size

+       The number of locations in a leaf node of the kdtree; must be a power of two, greater than 0.
+The ``kdtree_bucket_size``
+       is an advanced parameter that may be useful in tuning preformance when very large numbers of lineages are involved.
+Larger values will result in less time and memory spent indexing the lineages, but more lineages will need to be tested to see if they are within the critical radius of the event. **Note:** changing this parameter affects the outcome of simulations!
+That is, if we change the value of the bucket size, we cannot expect the outcome of two simulations with the same random seed to be the same.
+The reason for this is that, although we are guaranteed to end up with the same set of lineages in an event in any case, the *order* in which they die may be different, pushing the simulation onto a different stochastic trajectory.

+       **Default value:** 1

+    .. attribute:: max_kdtree_insertions

+       The maximum number of insertions into the kdtree before a rebuild, or 0 if the tree is not to be rebuilt.
+This parameter is useful for tuning the performance of the simulation when
+       we have large numbers of loci, particularly if we begin with a relatively small sample.
+In this case, as the number of lineages increases over time and they spread outwards to cover more and more of the torus, we need to rebuild the index periodically.
+If we begin with a large sample uniformly distributed around the space then this can safely be set to 0.

+       **Default value:** 0

+    .. automethod:: simulate

 **********************